readyready15728/misc/stardew-valley-notes.md

   outside her cave if SVE is present.
 Scythe the grass away to fix it.
 * After installing Artisanal Soda Makers, make sure all the right boxes are checked off in its configuration.
+* It looks like I'm supposed to turn off everything in Community Center Reimagined if SVE and Town Schoolhouse are present. (?)
 * There is a [Reddit thread concerning how to unlock the Aurora Vineyard in SVE](https://www.reddit.com/r/StardewValleyExpanded/comments/195cmef/how_do_i_activate_aurora_vineyard/).
 * Shearwater Bridge, east of the Museum, is accessible with SVE after